LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/introduction.md

 This would not only allow clients to derive _what_ parameters are used for a certain request, but also _how_ these parameters form the response.

-In the case of TPF for example, the subject, predicate and object IRI parameters are described, but it is nowhere described that the interface necessarily performs a triple pattern query on the dataset using these parameters.
+In the case of TPF for example, the subject, predicate and object IRI parameters are described, which make up a triple pattern.
-The server could for example return the _negation_ of the given triple pattern query on that dataset instead,
-<span class="comment" data-author="RV">Very difficult example (I don't understand it).
-How about instead you give three possible simple things the server could do with the same data?
-I also think we should more explicitly say what exactly “performing a triple pattern query” means, i.e., simply returning all triples in the dataset that match a certain pattern.</span>
-<span class="comment" data-author="RV">I also wonder whether TPF is maybe too difficult of an example.
-The difficulty here is that TPF works on the metalevel, i.e., we use triples to describe hypermedia controls, and TPF then also queries triples.
-Another example would be, let's say, a firstname/lastname/employee_number interface, where there is a certain expectation of that this interface does, but that is not made explicit and hence could have different effects in practice.</span>
+It is however nowhere described that the interface necessarily returns all triples in the dataset that _match_ with this pattern.
-as there is no provided method for distinguishing between these different behaviours with the same input parameters.
+The server could for example instead return all triples in the dataset that do _not match_ with this pattern, or return the _lexicographical ordering_ of the given parameter values, as there is no provided method for distinguishing between these different behaviours with the same input parameters.

 In this article, we introduce and compare different approaches